valentin-marquez/vlc-rpc/README.md

 ## Development Notes

 This project has evolved from a sleepless-night hack to a robust application with:
+- Cross-platform compatibility
 - Proper error handling
-- System tray integration
+- System tray/menu bar integration
 - Web interface utilization
 - Cover art extraction and display
 - Automatic updates
-- Cross-platform support

 Pull requests are welcome if you want to help improve things further!